 - Prior to travel for athletic competition, coaches, athletes, drivers and other team personnel will be screened for illness. - The traveling team's official will screen traveling athletes before boarding transportation.
 Screening should take place inside a controlled environment to ensure temperature accuracy. - Athletes with symptoms related to illness will not be allowed to board transportation or travel to away competition.
-An athlete with a positive screen will be suspended from travel. - Screening and temperature check will be conducted at the host site upon arrival and recorded on the Region 2 Covid-19 Screening Form by the host's designated official. - Copies of each team's screening will be available upon request - An athlete with a positive screen will be suspended from competition and could be grounds for game cancellation. - Traveling teams will be asked to abide by the policies in place of the host including what facilities are available and guidelines of use per specific facility at the time of competition. - Contact host institution's athletic department prior to traveling for specific institutional policies or changes.
+An athlete with a positive screen will be suspended from travel. - Screening and temperature check will be conducted at the host site upon arrival and recorded on the Region 2 Covid-19 Screening Form by the host's designated official. - Copies of each team's screening will be available upon request - An athlete with a positive screen will be suspended from competition and could be grounds for game cancellation.

+- All visiting teams will follow institutional rules for use of the Athletic Training Room. - Traveling teams will be asked to abide by the policies in place of the host including what facilities are available and guidelines of use per specific facility at the time of competition. - Teams should contact host institution's athletic department prior to traveling for specific institutional policies or changes.